Ahn Dong-goo: Biography

-He was born on November 2, 1993 in South Korea.
-He attended Hanyang University to study theater.
-After he graduated from Hanyang University with BA in theater and film chemistry, he joined Ace Factory.
+Career

+He is signed under Ace Factory.

 In 2019 he made his acting debut in drama The Wind Blows.

 In 2020 he appeared in drama When the Weather Is Fine and Soul Mechanic.
 The same year he appeared in drama Sweet Home as Lee Soo-woong.
 He appeared in movie Subject, he starred as Hyun-sung which left a strong impression on the audience at the 'Mise-en-scene's Short Film Festival' and the movie was shown at 24th Bucheon International Fantastic Film Festival and The 19th Mise-en-scene Short Film Festival which received favorable reviews.